vicentinileonardo/projectschain/redisConfig.md

 redis/redis-stack:6.2.6-v7 \
 redis-server /usr/local/etc/redis/redis.conf

-note: this works even if the container is stopped: when restarted, the data is still there however, when the container is removed, the data is lost, even if the volume is still there for the MVP, this is not a problem, in real life, backup policies should be implemented
+note: this works even if the container is stopped or removed since the dump of the redis data is stored (and recovered) in the mounted folder

 # localize the .so file, it is the module to be loaded in the config file
-find . -name rejson.so
+docker exec -it redis-stack sh find . -name rejson.so find . -name redisearch.so